Jesús Martí Martín: Early years

 The building covers the area within the acute angle where Alcalá meets Ensanche, and resembles the rounded prow of a ship.

 It is a notable example of rationalist architecture.

 In 1931 he was a professor at the School of Architecture in Madrid when the Second Spanish Republic was proclaimed.

 He helped prevent some anti-monarchist groups from destroying the royal statues on the Plaza de Oriente, but was a strong supporter of the Republic and a member of the intellectual and artistic circles of Madrid.

 He continued to be very active as an architect.

 During the Spanish Civil War (1936–39) Martí worked for the Ministry of Education in defense of national artistic treasures, and for the Popular Army in construction of bomb shelters.

 The director of the Defense Board was his close friend Josep Renau.

 Martí and the architect José Lino Vaamonde helped transfer the great masterpieces of the Madrid museums to Valencia, where they avoided being destroyed by Franco's artillery and bombers.

 They also helped design bomb shelters in the Cuatro Caminos and Pacífico neighborhoods of Madrid.

 In 1937 Martí and the architect Luis Lacasa^{(es)} attended the International Housing Congress in Moscow.

 After his return he was invited to designed the International Pavilion of the Spanish Republic in Paris but chose to stay in Madrid and continue designing shelters.

 When the war ended Martí and Luis Lacasa fled to France on foot.

 He was imprisoned at the Argelès-sur-Mer refugee camp for two months, then was released thanks to the efforts of Pablo Picasso.

-He settled in Paris with his wife Matilde, selling his paintings for a living, then managed to move to Mexico.
+He settled in Paris with his wife Clotilde, selling his paintings for a living, then managed to move to Mexico.